faisal-fida/faisal-fida/README.md

 	def intro():
 		intro = [
-			'I have over 3 years of experience in Data Science and Backend Development.', 'I specialize in building cutting-edge data-driven solutions and robust backend systems.', 'In my free time, you might find me watching anime or diving deep into debugging to solve complex issues.'
+			'I have over 3 years of experience in Data Science and Backend Development.', 'I specialize in building cutting-edge data-driven solutions', 'I specialized in and robust backend systems.',
+			'In my free time, you might find me watching anime.'
 		]
 		return intro